libcsp/libcsp/doc/mtu.md

+# Maximum Transfer Unit
 There are two things limiting the MTU of CSP.

-1) The pre-allocated buffer pool’s allocation size
+  1. The pre-allocated buffer pool’s allocation size
-2) The link layer protocol.
+  2. The link layer protocol.

 So let’s assume that you have made a protocol called KISS with a MTU of 256.
 The 256 is the total amount of data that you can put into the CSP-packet.
 However, you need to take the overhead of the link layer into account.
 Typically this could consist of a length field and/or a start/stop flag.
 So the actual frame size on the link layer would for example be 256 bytes of data + 2 bytes sync flag + 2 bytes length field.